 Living room storage

 Your living room storage might vary considerably.
 Open shelving for ornaments and photos and baskets for blankets and pillows work really well here.
 However, you should also make the most of hidden storage.
 Your sofa may have hidden storage you could use for toys or other paraphernalia.
-You could also use a coffee table or side tables with cupboards or drawers to hide other items.
+You could also use a coffee table with storage or side tables with cupboards or drawers to hide other items.

 Again, bedroom storage is quite different.
 Depending on your style, you might prefer built-in wardrobes to hide everything away.
 Alternatively, you might like an open clothes rail – putting your clothes into a rainbow of colour blocks looks fantastic, there are plenty of ways to style a clothes rail.
 We went for a DIY rustic built in wardrobe that incorporates ceiling height storage space for spare bedding, cables and shoes.